christo-olivier/airflow_powerbi_plugin/README.md

 The current Power BI Hook allows the following operations to take place against the Power BI REST API:

-1. Get the refresh history for a datasource
+1. Get the refresh history for a dataset
 1. Refresh a dataset

 ## Operators